The use of logos does not connote endorsement by the Department of Commerce of the organizations’ views, products, or services.

 Founded in 1902 and based in Virginia, the association specializes in providing targeted business assistance, extensive global support, and business intelligence systems and analysis.
 AMT advocates for advanced manufacturing through innovation and R&D, as well as the development of an education initiative known as Smartforce.
 AMT owns and manages The International Manufacturing Technology Show (IMTS), which is the premier manufacturing technology event in North America.

 Alabama World Trade Association (AWTA) is the only statewide trade association focused on positively affecting trade policies on a local, state and federal level.
 The AWTA also provides a forum for exporters across the state to communicate the value of international trade policy to decision makers Membership is comprised of businesses, manufacturers, chambers of commerce and agriculture groups committed to the promotion of Alabama products through increased exports, by: Actively serves as an advocate of fair trade to governmental leaders; provides the opportunity to join other Alabama exporters in meetings with members of the Alabama Congressional delegation to share concerns and suggestions about trade issues; And, works closely with trade allies/organizations to sponsor seminars, workshops and conferences focusing on trade.
-The Alabama Department of Commerce is one of the leading resources for the US&FCS.

 The Cleveland Council on World Affairs, established in 1923, engages the community of Northeast Ohio to achieve greater understanding of international relations and global issues and their impact upon our region.
 The Council accomplishes its mission through its public lecture, international visitors, and education programs.